LASER-UMASS/AutomatedRepairApplicabilityData/README.md

      file provided by Defects4J authors and outputs patch_complexity.csv that lists ProjectId(PID), DefectIf(BID), FILECOUNT,
      LINECOUNT for all the defects.
 The script can be run by using command: python get-patch-details.py.
    - **get-testcase-details.py** is used to annotate triggering test count and relevant test count.
-This requires to have Defects4J installed and D4J_HOME environment variable set to path to defects4j installation.
+This requires to have Defects4J installed and setting the defects4jpath variable (inside script) Defects4j installation path.
 The output of this script is Defects4JTests.csv file that lists Project, BugID, #Relevant tests, #Triggering tests and #Classes dependent on a given defect for all defects.
 This script can be run by using command: python get-testcase-details.py.
    - **get-coverage-details.py** is used to annotate statement coverage.
-This script requires Defects4J installed on system and PATH variable should includes "D4J_HOME/framework/bin".
+This script requires Defects4J installed and setting the defects4jpath variable (inside script) Defects4j installation path.
 The output of this script is  Defects4JCoverage.csv file that lists Project, BugID, Lines total, Lines covered, Conditions total, Conditions covered, Line Coverage, and Condition coverage for all defects.
 This script can be run by using command: python get-coverage-details.py.

 2. manybugs-specific - This directory contains scripts that are used to annotate ManyBugs defects.

    - **get-minimized-patch-complexity.py** is used to annotate file count and line count by removing the blank and commented lines from the developer-written patches of ManyBugs defects.
-This script takes as input ManyBugs scenarios available at http://repairbenchmarks.cs.umass.edu/ManyBugs/scenarios/ and it generates as output ManyBugsPatchComplexity.csv file that lists SCENARIO, FILECOUNT, INSERTED, DELETED, MODIFIED, LINECOUNT for all the defects.
+This script takes as input ManyBugs scenarios available at http://repairbenchmarks.cs.umass.edu/ManyBugs/scenarios/ (set the variable repoPath inside script to point to downloaded scenarios) and it generates as output ManyBugsPatchComplexity.csv file that lists SCENARIO, FILECOUNT, INSERTED, DELETED, MODIFIED, LINECOUNT for all the defects.
 The script can be run by using command: python get-minimized-patch-complexity.py
    - **get-testcase-details.py** is used to annotate triggering test count and relevant test count.
-This script takes as input ManyBugs scenarios available at http://repairbenchmarks.cs.umass.edu/ManyBugs/scenarios/ and it generates as output
-     ManyBugsTests.csv file that lists SCENARIO, POSITIVE_TESTS_COUNT, NEGATIVE_TESTS_COUNT, RELEVANT_TESTS_COUNT, and
-     TRIGGERING_TESTS_COUNT for all the ManyBugs defects.
+This script takes as input ManyBugs scenarios available at http://repairbenchmarks.cs.umass.edu/ManyBugs/scenarios/ (set the variable repoPath inside script to point to downloaded scenarios) and it generates as output ManyBugsTests.csv file that lists SCENARIO, POSITIVE_TESTS_COUNT, NEGATIVE_TESTS_COUNT, RELEVANT_TESTS_COUNT, and TRIGGERING_TESTS_COUNT for all the ManyBugs defects.
      The script can be run by using command: python get-testcase-details.py